IvanDrokin/torch-conv-kan/README.md

 <a id="item-eight"></a>
 ## Acknowledgements

-This repository based on [TorchKAN](https://github.com/1ssb/torchkan/), [FastKAN](https://github.com/ZiyaoLi/fast-kan), [ChebyKAN](https://github.com/SynodicMonth/ChebyKAN), [GRAMKAN](https://github.com/Khochawongwat/GRAMKAN) and [WavKAN](https://github.com/zavareh1/Wav-KAN). and we would like to say thanks for their open research and exploration.
+This repository based on [TorchKAN](https://github.com/1ssb/torchkan/), [FastKAN](https://github.com/ZiyaoLi/fast-kan), [ChebyKAN](https://github.com/SynodicMonth/ChebyKAN), [GRAMKAN](https://github.com/Khochawongwat/GRAMKAN), [WavKAN](https://github.com/zavareh1/Wav-KAN) and [JacobiKAN](https://github.com/SpaceLearner/JacobiKAN).
+And we would like to say thanks for their open research and exploration.

 <a id="item-nine"></a>
 ## References